 -

 Always prioritize clarity.
-The primary goal is to ensure that your readers can easily understand who is speaking at each point in your writing.
+The primary goal is to check that your readers can easily understand who is speaking at each point in your writing.
 Use clear and concise language to introduce each quote and attribute it to the correct source.
 Avoid using overly complex or convoluted sentences that could confuse the reader.

 -